 Theodore Roosevelt National Park is located in North Dakota and contains the northernmost portion of the Lewis and Clark National Historic Trail.

 The park is named after Theodore Roosevelt who was instrumental in establishing the national park system.
 It has more than 500,000 acres that are split into three units: the South Unit, the North Unit, and Medora.

 This park is one of the Midwest’s best places to visit for outdoor enthusiasts – there are scenic trails that will take you through the badlands as well as recreational activities like fishing or horseback riding.

 Visitors can also enjoy stopping by the visitor center where they can learn about the local park animals like bison, coyotes, and black-footed ferrets.

-This is one of the most underrated national parks in the US and makes for one of the best weekend getaways in the Midwest for national parks lovers.
+This is one of the most underrated national parks in the US and makes for one of the best weekend getaways in the Midwest for national park lovers.